Jaya Ahsan

-Jaya Maswood (born 1 July), popularly known as Jaya Ahsan, is a Bangladeshi film actress, model, producer and playback singer.
+Jaya Maswood, popularly known as Jaya Ahsan (Note: জয়া আহসান, /bn/.) (জয়া আহসান, /bn/; born 1 July), (Note: Ahsan was born on 1 July, but sources disagree over the year.
+News18.com claims 1972.
+The Times of India used to list Ahsan's year of birth as 1972, but has since updated it to 1983.
+In a December 2019 interview, Ahsan described herself as "not more than a day of 37 years".) is a Bangladeshi film actress, model, producer and playback singer.
 Starting her career as a model and, later, as a film actress, she works mostly in Bangladeshi and Indian Bengali films.
-She won Bangladesh National Film Award for Best Actress six times for her performances in the films Guerrilla (2011), Chorabali (2012), Zero Degree (2015), Debi (2018), Alatchakra (2021), and Beauty Circus (2022).
+She won Bangladesh National Film Award for Best Actress six times for her performances in the films Guerrilla (2011), Chorabali (2012), Zero Degree (2015), Debi (2018), Alatchakra (2021), and The Beauty Circus (2022).
 She also earned four Filmfare Awards East, Zee Cine Awards, and Meril-Prothom Alo Awards.

 Early life

 Ahsan was born to A. S. Maswood (d.
 2012) and Rehana Maswood in Bangladesh.
 She has a younger sister and brother.
 Along with her formal education, she took a diploma course in Rabindra Sangeet and training in classical music.
 She first appeared on television when she performed in the teledrama Panchami.
 She modeled for a calendar which caught the eye of Afzal Hossain, who later offered her work on a promotional advertisement for the soft drink Coca-Cola.
 Afterwards, she left modeling and continued with her studies.
 She joined the newspaper Bhorer Kagoj, a national daily.
 After a brief stint at a children's school, she returned to modelling.
 Thereafter, she worked in Giasuddin Selim's Shongshoy.
 She also practices crafting and painting, which she demonstrated in art house productions like Enechhi Shurjer Hashi.